-Eligible students completing certification or degree coursework will receive a Certificate of Course Completion necessary to take the Texas Department of State Health Services State Examination and the National Registry Examination.
-EMTs and EMT-Ps will be required to take both examinations to become a certified EMT or a certified / licensed Paramedic in the state of Texas.
+Eligible students completing certification or degree coursework will receive a Certificate of Course Completion necessary to take the National Registry Examination.
+EMTs and EMT-Ps who successfully pass the National Registry exam will be required to apply to the state of Texas to be certified as an EMT or a certified/licensed Paramedic.